neyhartj/sequence_handling/README.md

 The `Quality_Trimming.sh` script runs `trim_autoplot.sh` (part of the [_Seqqs_](https://github.com/morrelllab.seqqs) repository on GitHub) on a series of samples organized in a project directory..
 In addition to requiring _Seqqs_ to be installed, this also requires [GNU Parallel](http://www.gnu.org/software/parallel/) to be installed on the system.

-**NOTE: A list of trimmed FastQ files is _SOMETIMES_ output by this script.
-If the did not output a list of samples, change to your out directory and run ``find `pwd` -regex ".*_R[1-2]_trimmed.fq.gz" | sort > samples_trimmed.txt`` to get the list.
-To see if it did, read the output messages to see if and where the list might be.
-Work is being done to output a list consistently**

 ##### dependencies

 The `Quality_Trimming.sh` script depends on [_Sickle_](https://github.com/vsbuffalo/sickle), [_Scythe_](https://github.com/vsbuffalo/scythe), [_Seqqs_](https://github.com/morrelllab.seqqs), [_R_](http://cran.r-project.org/), the [_Portable Batch System_](http://www.pbsworks.com/), and [_GNU Parallel_](http://www.gnu.org/software/parallel/) to run.